Messerschmitt Bf 109 variants: K-4

-The Bf 109K was the last of the series to see operational duty and the last in the Bf 109 evolutionary line.
-The K series was a response to the bewildering array of series, models, modification kits and factory conversions for the Bf 109, which made production and maintenance complicated and costly – something Germany could not afford late in the war.
-The RLM ordered Messerschmitt to rationalise production of the Bf 109, consolidating parts and types to produce a standard model with more interchangeable parts and equipment; flaws in the design of the airframe were also to be remedied.
-Work on the new version began in the spring of 1943 and the prototype was ready by autumn.
-Series production started in August 1944 with the K-4 model, due to changes in the design and delays with the new DB 605D powerplant.
+Series production of the K-series started in August 1944 with the K-4 model, due to changes in the design and delays with the new DB 605D powerplant.
 The K-4 was the only version to be mass-produced.

 Externally the K series could be identified by changes in the locations of the radio equipment hatch, which was moved forward and to a higher position between frames four and five and the filler point for the fuselage fuel tank, which was moved forward to a location between frames two and three.
 The D/F loop was moved aft to sit between frames three and four on the fuselage spine and a small circular plate above the footstep on the port side of the fuselage was deleted.
 The rudder was fitted as standard with a Flettner tab and two fixed tabs although some rare examples were not fitted with the fixed tabs.
 All K-4s were to be fitted with a long retractable tail wheel (350 × 135 mm) with two small clamshell doors covering the recess when the tail-wheel was retracted.